LLNL/axom/src/docs/sphinx/coding_guidelines/source/Sec6_class.rst

       Note that "public" and "protected" data members are not included in the summary above to reinforce this guideline.

-6.1.9  A class constructor that takes a single *non-default* argument or a single argument that has a *default* value, it **must** be declared "explicit".
+6.1.9  A class constructor that takes a single *non-default* argument, or a single argument that has a *default* value, **must** be declared "explicit".

        This will prevent compilers from performing unexpected (and, in many cases, unwanted!) implicit type conversions.
 For example::